actions/actions-runner-controller/README.md

 #### Autoscaling

-__**IMPORTANT : Due to limitations / a bug with GitHub's [routing engine](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow#routing-precedence-for-self-hosted-runners) autoscaling does NOT work with RunnerDeployments that target the enterprise level.
+__**IMPORTANT : Due to limitations / a bug with GitHub's [routing engine](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow#routing-precedence-for-self-hosted-runners) autoscaling does NOT work correctly with RunnerDeployments that target the enterprise level, the scaling activity works as expected however jobs failed to get assigned to the scaled out replicas.
 This was explored in issue [#470](https://github.com/summerwind/actions-runner-controller/issues/470).
 Once GitHub resolves the issue with their backend service we expect the solution to be able to support autoscaled enterprise runnerdeploments.**__

 A `RunnerDeployment` (excluding enterprise runners) can scale the number of runners between `minReplicas` and `maxReplicas` fields based the chosen scaling metric as defined in the `metrics` attribute